No let up for stocks as market slides for third straight session in week - Businessday NG

-The most capitalised stock, Dangote Cement, shed the permissible 10 percent to N153 a unit after remaining relative quiet in the previous market routs.
+The most capitalised stock, Dangote Cement shed 10 percent to N153 a unit after remaining relative quiet in the previous market routs.

 Nestle, United Capital and Oando are among the laggards in the day.